carpentries-lab/metagenomics-analysis/_episodes/08-taxonomic.md

 {: .callout}

 Minikraken is a popular database that attempts to conserve its sensitivity despite its small size (Needs 8GB of RAM for the assignation).
-Unfortunately although it is much smaller that most databases, it is not small enough to be run by the machines we are using, so we won't be able to run kraken2.
-We can check our available RAM with `free -h`.
+Unfortunately although it is much smaller that most databases, it is not small enough to be run by the machines we are using, so we won't be able to run `kraken2`.
+We can check our available RAM with `free -h`to be shure of this.
 ~~~
 $ free -h
 ~~~